-Source: Centers for Medicare and Medicaid Services Notes: Government health insurance programs include Medicare, Medicaid, CHIP, and healthcare provided by the Department of Defense and the Department of Veterans' Affairs.
+Source: Centers for Medicare and Medicaid Services

+Notes: Government health insurance programs include Medicare, Medicaid, CHIP, and healthcare provided by the Department of Defense and the Department of Veterans' Affairs.
 CMS defines "out-of-pocket spending" to include direct spending by consumers for all healthcare goods and services not covered by insurance, including coinsurance and deductibles.
 Premiums paid by individuals for private health insurance are counted as part of private health insurance.

-Medicare represents a growing share of the federal budget Medicare All other federal outlays
+Medicare represents a growing share of the federal budget Medicare All other federal outalys

-Sources: Congressional Budget Office and Office of Management and Budget Note: Pies represent total federal spending.
+Sources: Congressional Budget Office Note: Pies represent total federal spending.